jastew/gym/_classes/brazilian-jiu-jitsu.md

 Learn the art that has dominated the UFC since it’s foundation in 1993!

-First week free ! :)
+Try a free week on us to see if you like it, what have you got to loss !? :)

 **PRICE: 70 euro a month for 6 classes a week**